btegenbosch/jquery-preload/README.md

 ## Options

- - interval `500`: The amount of milliseconds between checks
+ - interval `500`: The amount of milliseconds between checks.
+Set it to a higher value when you have a lot of images to preload.
  - notifyErrors `false`: By default the plugin notifies only when a source is fully loaded ignoring all errors.
 If this options is set to `true` errors will be notified as progress as well.